 About Us – 1, 2, 3

 One Roof, Two Generation, Three Drivers are about addressing the needs of both children and their parents collectively, holistically and safely through Keeping Families Together.
 This approach recognizes the importance of the stability created by supportive housing, and that families come in all different shapes and sizes, define themselves, and are better together in nurturing environments where needs are effectively identified based on where they are in life.

-One Roof is the CSH initiative that helps policy makers understand and implement Keeping Families Together, designed to ensure families in the child welfare system are safely and permanently unified or reunified and stabilized in their own homes with access to services that improve the lives of children and their parents.
+One Roof is the CSH initiative that helps policymakers understand and implement housing solutions like Keeping Families Together, designed to ensure families in the child welfare system are safely and permanently unified or reunified and stabilized in their own homes with access to services that improve the lives of children and their parents.
 CSH is dedicated to bringing many sectors and systems together, especially housing, healthcare and child welfare, to significantly improve outcomes for vulnerable households.

 Family-focused: Equal and intentional focus on housing, services and opportunities for the child and the adults in their lives.
 The appropriate housing and services for children and their parents are identified and offered, and goals and outcomes for both children and the adults are simultaneously tracked.